hail-is/hail/dev-docs/hail-overview.md

 Some services rely on 3rd party services.
 Those include:

-* ci and scorecard depend on Github
+* ci and scorecard depend on GitHub

-* notebook and ci depend on K8s
+* batch, ci and notebook depend on K8s

 * batch depends on K8s and GCP